Bake to the roots

 Rhubarb Raspberry Cookies | Bake to the roots

-It’s the first time I am using rhubarb in cookies and I have to say it worked really well.
-If you cut them into small dices, you don’t have to cook them in advance and use them raw in the dough.
-The ingredient I had some problems with were the raspberries ;) They go really well with the rhubarb, but raspberries (fresh or frozen) can be tricky in cookies…
+It’s the first time I have used rhubarb in cookies and I have to say it worked really well.
+If you cut them into small dice, you don’t have to cook them in advance and can use them raw in the dough.
+The ingredient I had some problems with was the raspberries.
+They go really well with the rhubarb, but raspberries (fresh or frozen) can be tricky in cookies…

-I really love me some raspberries, but when baking they can be bitchy sometimes.
-If you add them to a light and fluffy dough it’s all fine – if the dough is a bit tougher or you mix too much, the berries break up and bleed out into the dough and that can lead to a wet bake at the end.
-If you use frozen and thawed raspberries, it’s basically guaranteed to end up… let’s say “not so good”.
-I learned that the hard way ;)
+I really love me some raspberries, but when baking they can be a bit bitchy occasionally.
+If you add them to a light and fluffy dough it’s all fine.
+If the dough is a bit tougher or you mix too much, the berries break up and bleed out into the dough and that can lead to a wet bake in the end.
+Well, and if you use frozen and thawed raspberries, it’s basically guaranteed they turn out… let’s say »not so good«.
+I learned that the hard way.

 INGREDIENTS / ZUTATEN